ErikRZH/sandu/README.md

 The motivation is to provide easy to use, end to end, sensitivity analysis and uncertainty quantification functionality.
 Thereby lowering the barrier of entry for this type of analysis in python.
 Sandu was developed to analyse agent based models but may be applied more generally to any model or experimental data.

-**Illustration of the package's raison d'être.**
+**Illustration of the package's raison d'être.**\
-To implement [*Sobol sensitivity analysis*](https://en.wikipedia.org/wiki/Variance-based_sensitivity_analysis), using sandu, no direct integration with a model is needed, just a table containing a selection of the models parameter values and associated outputs.
+To implement [*Sobol sensitivity analysis*](https://en.wikipedia.org/wiki/Variance-based_sensitivity_analysis), using sandu, no direct integration with a model is needed.
+A selection of the model's parameter values and associated outputs is all you need.
 A [*Gaussian process emulator*](https://en.wikipedia.org/wiki/Gaussian_process_emulator) is trained on the input-output data, which then acts as a surrogate model.
 By sampling from the gaussian process emulator the Sobol sensitivity indices can be effectively estimated with fewer expensive model runs required.
-This process usually would involve different libraries and a substantial amount of code.
+Usually, this process would involve different libraries and a substantial amount of code.
 However, when using sandu to perform this analysis one simply provides: a [pandas dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) with parameter-output data from the model, the names of the relevant columns in the data frame, and N which determines the number of samples drawn from the surrogate model.
 One then runs:

 ```
 import pandas as pd